mozartdiniz/Roads/README.md

 		}
 	});

-**init** This function will run when a new controller is initialized, usually this runs once and when the app is initialized
+**init** This function will run when a new controller is initialized, usually this runs once and when the app is initialized.

 **show** Runs every time that the views controlled by this controller become visible, you will use this method to update view content or change the backbutton callback function.